Graduation postponed over security threat

 DO YOU KNOW MORE?
 EMAIL US

-There was no detail on the nature of the threat, but University Vice-Chancellor Professor Harlene Hayne and Police Southern District Commander Superintendent Paul Basham are due to speak to media outside the Dunedin Central Police Station at noon.
+There was no detail on the nature of the threat, but Prof Hayne and Police Southern District Commander Superintendent Paul Basham will speak to media outside the Dunedin Central Police Station at noon.

-People wearing graduation regalia told a reporter they were asked by a man to leave the area and disperse into the central city area.
-Several were in tears.

-He said it was disappointing not be able to graduate in person, but they had taken their photos and he was optimistic it would be rescheduled.
+Graduands dressed in University of Otago regalia who had gathered at the Dunedin Dental School this morning for the 11.30am graduands' parade along George St ahead of the 1pm graduation ceremony, had largely dispersed by 11.15am.

 “The safety of everyone who is planning to attend the ceremonies and the wider Dunedin community is at the heart of this difficult decision.
 The Police have strongly recommended that the graduation ceremonies scheduled for today are postponed and we support their recommendation,” Prof Hayne says.